 Alone, WordPress is a great system with a lot of functionality.
 However, the true beauty of WordPress lies in its ability to work with plugins – small (or large) pieces of packaged code that add functionality to your site.

-There are several plugins that I believe are absolutely essential to any WordPress site, and more still that you may want to install as well.
+There are a few plugins that I believe are absolutely essential to any WordPress site, and more still that you may want to install as well.

 Installing plugins is pretty straightforward.
 Unlike themes, almost every plugin you’ll ever need is kept in the official WordPress plugin repository.
 Therefore, you don’t need to upload .zip files – you can actually just search for plugins right from your Dashboard and install them!
 To do this: